onwidget/awesome-amp/README.md

 - [Experiment Configurator](https://cdn.ampproject.org/experiments.html) - Beta-test new features of AMP before they're available for everyone.
 - [AMP Playground](https://playground.amp.dev/) - Start prototyping in an interactive online editor.
 - [AMP Toolbox](https://github.com/ampproject/amp-toolbox) - A collection of AMP tools making it easier to publish and host AMP pages.
-- [AMP Page Experience Guide](https://amp.dev/page-experience/) - Analyze and learn how to optimize your AMP pages for Google's page experience ranking signal
+- [AMP Page Experience Guide](https://amp.dev/page-experience/) - Analyze and learn how to optimize your AMP pages for Google's page experience ranking signal.
 - [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=amphtml.amphtml-validator) - Makes authoring AMP easy by validating for errors/warnings as you type within VS Code.
 - [AMP Prototyper](https://github.com/jonchenn/amp-prototyper) - A prototyping tool that automatically converts a HTML page to AMP for demonstrating performance gains with AMP.

 ## Testing

 - [Google AMP Test](https://search.google.com/test/amp) - Test if and how your AMP page appears in Google Search.
-- [Gmail’s AMP for Email Playground](https://amp.gmail.dev/playground/) - Draft AMP emails, see a live preview, and have your emails sent to your own Gmail account for testing.
+- [Gmails AMP for Email Playground](https://amp.gmail.dev/playground/) - Draft AMP emails, see a live preview, and have your emails sent to your own Gmail account for testing.
 - [Mail.ru AMP Playground](https://postmaster.mail.ru/amp/) - Draft AMP emails, see a live preview, and have your emails sent to your Mail.ru account.

 ## Integrations